 Treatment and management

-Several therapeutic modalities are available to treat body odour.
+Body odour treatment is available through a range of several therapeutic methods.
 Only miraDry provides a non-invasive treatment that offers a lasting solution for axillary hyperhidrosis and bromhidrosis.
-It should be understood that various surgical methods provide lasting results, however, they are associated with an increased risk of morbidity and risk of recurrence.
-When a treatment method is chosen, it is important to consider the cultural implications and the degree of impairment in quality of life, as well as the patient’s expectations and goals of treatment.
+It should be understood that various surgical methods provide lasting results; however, these methods are associated with an increased risk of morbidity and risk of recurrence.
+A treatment must be chosen according to the patient’s expectations, cultural implications and the impact in quality of life.

 MiraDry is the only non-invasive treatment to permanently eliminate the axillary hyperhidrosis and bromhidrosis.
 The treatment is completed in one single session that takes about one hour.
 The procedure is painless, easy and the results are immediate and long-lasting.